Aliases for EIF2S2 Gene

 GeneCards Summary for EIF2S2 Gene

 EIF2S2 (Eukaryotic Translation Initiation Factor 2 Subunit Beta) is a Protein Coding gene.
 Diseases associated with EIF2S2 include Leukoencephalopathy With Vanishing White Matter.
-Among its related pathways are Gene Expression and Activation of the mRNA upon binding of the cap-binding complex and eIFs, and subsequent binding to 43S.
+Among its related pathways are Translation Insulin regulation of translation and Viral mRNA Translation.
 GO annotations related to this gene include poly(A) RNA binding and translation initiation factor activity.

 UniProtKB/Swiss-Prot for EIF2S2 Gene